 I was praying this lunch time and I do not know why but I was very touched with the story of the sinful woman who anointed Jesus feet (Luke 7).
 I do not know why but as I read the story, I was so touched that I shed a few tears.

-What this story shows is that no matter who we are, even if we are the rejects of society, even if everyone rejects us, the Lord is always faithful.
+I guess what this story shows is that no matter who we are - even if we are the rejects of society, even if everyone rejects us - the Lord is always faithful.
 We are his children and we are precious in his sight.
 I remember a verse in one of the psalms -

 Everyone is precious in the sight of God.

-I remember the song that goes, “Lord, you are more precious than silver.
+"Lord, you are more precious than silver.
 Lord, you are more costly than gold.
 Lord, you are more beautiful than diamonds.
-Nothing I desire compares with you."That song is our prayer, our hope that one day, God will be number one in our lives.
+Nothing I desire compares with you."That song is our prayer - our hope that one day - God will be number one in our lives.
 But with God - change the word

-Here's something you might want to do.
-Change the word “Lord” to YOUR own name.
+Lordto YOUR own name.
 That is a reality.
 And if God tells us that we are precious no one can change that fact.

-We are the Lord's.
+We are the Lords.
 We are precious.
 We are loved.